Azure-Samples/communication-services-javascript-quickstarts/callautomation-quickstart/README.md

 - *modify dtmf timing settings, tones required, and act on one specific tone

 ## Two ways to test.
-1. Follow the guide and setup the project from scratch, follow test instructuctions.
+1. Follow the guide and setup the project from scratch, follow test instructions.
 2. Run the sample bugbash-test project.
     - from the sample/bugbash-test folder run `npm install`
     - update the hostingEndpoint and acsConnectionString variables